10 Things To Do In Oxford, England – Perfect Weekend Trip

 10 Things To Do In Oxford, England - Perfect Weekend Trip

 The words luxurious imprisonment don’t exactly go together, but that’s precisely what the Malmaison Hotel offers you.
-An 18th Century prison that has since then been converted to a hotel, you can stay in an actual 200-year old prison cell, albeit with every creature comfort you could want.
+An 18th-century prison has since then been converted to a hotel, you can stay in an actual 200-year-old prison cell, albeit with every creature comfort you could want.

 9. Indulge Your Sweet Tooth at George & Davis’ Ice Cream Cafes